The great thing about supernatural horror movies is that we get to talk about a subgenre underrated for its versatility.

 The Evil Dead is arguably the darkest interpretation of the demons of this cinematic universe.
 They’re too busy ripping your heart out through your elbows, or accosting you with sadistic branches in the woods, to crack any serious jokes.

 Watch if: You’re in the mood for a classic low-budget horror film.
 Avoid if: You just can’t get behind characters who lack the sense to stay away from these houses, cabins, etc.

-There isn’t a lot we can really say about Wes Craven’s A Nightmare on Elm St, which launched one of the most iconic horror movie villains of all time.
+There isn’t a lot we can really say about Wes Craven’s A Nightmare on Elm Street, which launched one of the most iconic horror movie villains of all time.
 It also gave New Line Cinema a chance to move up in the world, which they certainly did.

-If you don’t care about any of that, A Nightmare on Elm St. is still one of the most engaging supernatural horror films in recent history.
+If you don’t care about any of that, A Nightmare on Elm Street is still one of the most engaging supernatural horror films in recent history.
 None of the sequels have the grimy fascination that this film maintains.

 The first of several sequels, a TV series, a remake, some comic books, and so much more, this movie is also proof that you can do an effective supernatural horror movie on a shoestring budget.
-Thanks to Robert Englund as Freddy, as well as Heather Langenkamp as Nancy, New Line Cinema would prove that budget fact with all things Elm St, well into the 90s.
+Thanks to Robert Englund as Freddy, as well as Heather Langenkamp as Nancy, New Line Cinema would prove that budget fact with all things Elm Street, well into the 90s.

 Watch if: It’s high time you meet this Freddy guy.
 Avoid if: You have a creepy basement and/or live in the suburbs.

 Despite featuring psychics, a chimp with a razor, and a host of motivated insects, Phenomena probably isn’t the weirdest Dario Argento movie.
 However, it might be the weirdest Dario Argento movie in which its insanity more or less works out in the movie’s favor.